 If any of our partners fails to develop or sell any drug in which we have retained a financial interest, our business may be negatively affected.
-While we believe that our partners will have sufficient motivation to continue their funding, development and commercialization activities, we cannot be sure that any of these collaborations will be continued or result in commercialized drugs.
-Our most advanced drug candidate, ISIS 3521, is being developed collaboratively with Eli Lilly & Company, with the development funded by Lilly.
+We cannot be sure that any of these collaborations will be continued or result in commercialized drugs.
+Our collaborators can terminate their relationships with us under certain circumstances, some of which are outside of our control.
+Our most advanced drug candidate, ISIS 3521, is being developed collaboratively with Lilly, with the development funded by Lilly.
 Additional drug candidates in our development pipeline are being developed and/or funded by corporate partners including Merck & Company, Inc. and Elan Corporation, plc.
 Failure by any of these pharmaceutical company partners to continue to fund and/or develop these drug candidates would have a material adverse effect on our business.